-These nine stations have restricted paths of travel.
+These eight stations have restricted paths of travel.

-Blackwood Warradale Greenfields Marino

-Goodwood Smithfield Port Adelaide Christie Downs
+Blackwood Warradale Greenfields Marino Goodwood Smithfield Port Adelaide Christie Downs

-City South (tram stop not a station)

-Due to the size of the rail corridor in some locations the minimum width of 1200 mm is difficult to obtain.
+Due to the size of the rail corridor in some locations the minimum path width of 1200 mm is difficult to obtain.
 DPTI requirements in the current Station Standards includes that, where possible, all access paths should be a minimum of 1800 mm in width.
 The current design of the Blackwood and Port Adelaide stations, due to restrictive rail corridor width, both have restricted paths of travel on the existing platforms.